protickr/git-notebook/readme.md

 > `$ git add -A`
 or
 > `$ git add --all`
+> --all is default behaviour of git add, if no other option is specified such as -u -i -p
 >
 > adds all files/folders to staging area from everywhere inside git initialized directory
 >